abhishek248-lab/Citysales-Hub-A-Real-Time-Sales-Data-Analytics/README.md

 Traditional sales data processing happens through batch pipelines, where data is collected from different sources and processed in batches before being stored in a data warehouse.
 This makes the overall data processing a long process, as data is available in the data warehouse only after the batch processing is completed.

-Because of this delay, it becomes difficult for business teams to identify the latest business performance, sales trends in real time.
+Because of this delay, it becomes difficult for business teams to identify the latest business performance, sales trends .
 Another challenge is that different business requirements require managing separate pipelines, which increases development time, development cost, and maintenance effort.

 ## Solution :